SpaceManiac/HamSandwich/README.md

 ### Windows (Visual Studio 2019 or newer)

+1. When installing Visual Studio, choose the "Desktop development with C++" workload.
-1. Download the code:
+2. Download the code:
     1. On the Get Started screen, choose "Clone a repository".
     2. For "Repository location", enter `https://github.com/SpaceManiac/HamSandwich`.
     3. Click Clone.
-2. *OR,* use Git to clone the code anywhere you like and "Open Folder".
+3. *OR,* use Git to clone the code anywhere you like and "Open Folder".
-3. After the project loads for the first time, select the game you want to run:
+4. After the project loads for the first time, select the game you want to run:
     1. Click the down arrow next to "Select Startup Item".
     2. Uncheck "Select All".
     3. Check "launcher.exe (Install)", "loonyland.exe (Install)", "loonyland2.exe (Install)", "lunatic.exe (Install)", "mystic.exe (Install)", "sleepless.exe (Install)" and "supreme.exe (Install)" and click OK.
     4. Click the down arrow again and pick the game you want to run.
-4. Click the button to compile and run the game.
+5. Click the button to compile and run the game.
-5. To run in windowed mode, go to "Debug" > "Debug and Launch Settings for (game)" and add `, "args": ["window"]`.
+6. To run in windowed mode, go to "Debug" > "Debug and Launch Settings for (game)" and add `, "args": ["window"]`.

 ### Linux